Droughts in California: Water independence

 Orange County is working toward water independence by building the world's largest indirect potable water recycling project – the Groundwater Replenishment System.
 Poseidon Water is also developing a seawater desalination plant in Huntington Beach for Orange County and has already built and is operating a seawater desalination plant in Carlsbad for San Diego County.
 Combined the two plants will provide 100 million gallons of drinking water per day, or enough water for about 800,000 people.

-Repeal of Government Policies

-After imposing a ban on urban landscape irrigation in 2014, the governor at the time quickly realized that this was a huge economic mistake.
-By discouraging extremely high-value use ($4,100/acre-ft considering $5.25/HCF base rate plus $5/HCF "administrative penalty" which exists even in non-drought times) and encouraging low value use (such as sticky rice farming that cannot survive on $575/acre-ft) the available funds for water infrastructure was reduced.
-This mistake was quickly corrected.
-Urban landscape irrigation (and its associated revenue) was resumed.